Compliance intelligence

 Operational inbox

 Browser-captured obligations surface at the top, clearly separated.
 Bulk assign owners and set status across multiple items at once.
+Baselines give you a pre-built structured checklist for each regulation — a starting point before you begin capturing.

 Team workflow